 These machines silently use up tonnes of generated electricity to churn out cash at any given moment.
 In just obtaining cash, the system is unhealthy for the planet.
 Luckily we live in a time when the world is rapidly turning ‘cashless’.

 You may like: Simon Verraest: The Importance of Digitalization

 Unfortunately, switching to card does not instantly save the planet.
 Payment cards are made from the synthetic plastic PVC, which doesn’t biodegrade and produces a lot of greenhouse gas.
-It is also massively bad for the health of humans.
-Over 6 billion payment cards are manufactured each year worldwide.
-That’s only in one year, how mind-boggling is that?
+It is also very bad for the health of humans.
+Over six billion payment cards are manufactured each year worldwide.

-You may be thinking, if I can’t pay with card how on earth am I meant to pay?
-Well, remember earlier when I mentioned how cashless the world was getting?
+You may be thinking, if I can’t pay with card how am I meant to pay?
 Thanks to developments within the fintech industry, cashless options are becoming more and more popular.

 Pomelo Pay is one of these companies.
 We allow businesses to conduct cashless payments in an affordable, easy, and sustainable way.
 Our payment app runs on QR codes.
-All you need is a smartphone (which you most likely already have) and you have a payment machine on-the-go.
+All you need is a smartphone and a payment machine on-the-go.

-In the long run, the changing climate is a massively important topic that will only continue to get more controversial as time goes on.
-Proving that your small business is considering green methods of payment will improve your businesses association amongst loyal and new customers.
+In the long run, the changing climate is an extremely consequential topic that will rise in importance as time goes on.
+Proving that your small business is considering green methods of payment will improve the image of your brand in the eyes of new and returning customers.

 Want to get started with cashless payments?
 Learn more about how we're helping businesses go cashless.

 The contactless limit is increasing to £100.
 Here’s why we think it’s great for your business.